Jerome-openclassroom/AI_Assisted_Lake_Ecology/pictures/ephemeroptera_larvae/README_fragment.md

 This photo set demonstrates the feasibility of performing **proto-IBGN diagnosis using only a loupe, a jar, and an LLM**.
 It illustrates how **high-fidelity identification** and **eco-physiological interpretation** can emerge from a non-instrumental context, paving the way for **low-tech, high-cognition ecological protocols**.

 ---

+## 🔗 Related model – Lyra River Ecology

+This field observation complements the fine-tuned model **[Lyra River Ecology](https://github.com/Jerome-openclassroom/Lyra_River_quality)**.

+Where the model predicts expected IBGN from input parameters, this photo set shows:
+- A real-life **accidental discovery** of a *Cloeon* larva,
+- The **actual environmental stress** (high temperature, low O₂),
+- The **observed mortality** supporting the model’s predictive logic.

+Together, they demonstrate how **AI and field ecology reinforce each other**, even in ultra-low-cost contexts.

+---